Poetry for the Poisoned

-Poetry for the Poisoned is the ninth studio album from metal band Kamelot.
+Poetry for the Poisoned is the ninth studio album by American power metal band Kamelot.
 It was released on the earMUSIC label, a subdivision of Edel, on September 10, 2010 in Europe, and four days later in North America by the band's own label, KMG Recordings, in conjunction with Knife Fight Media.

 It is the last Kamelot album with longtime lead vocalist and songwriter Roy Khan who left the band in 2011, and the first with original bass guitarist Sean Tibbetts, who left the band in 1992 prior to any release and returned in 2009 after 17 years.

 A video was recorded for the song "The Great Pandemonium" and released on the band's official YouTube channel on September 6.